HLR/DomiKnowS/docs/developer/QUERY.md

 The the key is an `EdgeSensor`, the relation link will be create/update.
 A relation (between concepts in the graph) will be associated to the edge sensor, with another argument `mode='forward'|'backward'` which indicates the direction for the sensor.
 The `dst` of the sensor is always the sensor's concept and the `src` of the sensor indicates the other end of the relation. `relation` of sensor is used to indicates which relation link to be udpated.
-The relation is represented as a matrix tensor, whose first dimension represents the number of datanodes of `dst` concept and the second dimension matches the number of `src` concept's datanodes.
+The relation is represented as a matrix tensor, whose first dimension represents the number of dataNodes of `dst` concept and the second dimension matches the number of `src` concept's dataNodes.

 Example: